ahimanikya/FrescoMDM/solutions/usa-patient/USAPatient-Readme.txt

 Examples of what you might try
 ------------------------------
+   o Add the same person but give them different dates of birth.
+Be sure to select "MYSQL" as the System for the
+     second record.
+   o Add different people.
+   o Add the same person but give them a different SSN.
+Be sure to select "MYSQL" as the System for the second
+     record.
-   o Add the same person but give them different dates of birth. o Add different people. o Add the same person but give them a different SSN. o Check for duplicates. o Look at the various tabs and try different queries or actions once you have some
+   o Check for duplicates.
+   o Look at the various tabs and try different queries or actions once you have some
      duplicates.